DomainTools/domaintools_misp/README.md

 NOTE: These modules require specialized API endpoints that are not available with a DomainTools Iris subscription.
 Contact us to learn how to get access to them.
 (EnterpriseSupport at DomainTools dot com).

 ### DomainTools-Analyze
 The DomainTools Analyze module is Optimized for MISP hover-actions, but can also be used for expansions.
-It provides essential Whois data, a domain name reputation score, and counts of related domains
+It provides essential Whois data, a domain name risk score, and counts of related domains

 ### DomainTools-Pivot
-The DomainTools Pivot module expands domains and hostnames to include a complete set of Whois attributes, plus reputation scores and counts of related domains.
+The DomainTools Pivot module expands domains and hostnames to include a complete set of Whois attributes, plus risk scores and counts of related domains.
 The Pivot module will also expand email addresses to a list of other domains that share the same contact information, and expand IP addresses to the list of other domains pointed to the same IP.

 ### DomainTools-Historic
 The DomainTools Historic module accesses historical Whois and hosting history to expand domain names to lists of registrars, IPs and emails historically connected with that domain.